 Over the issuance era, miners (block-winner + co-mining pool) collectively earn ~70% of total supply, the vault accumulates ~20% for stakers, and the validator pool accumulates ~10% for endorsers.
 Post-cap fee-split details are in the whitepaper.

-The chain aims at a 60-second block time.
+The chain aims at a 180-second block time.
 Mining difficulty re-tunes itself once every 144 blocks based on how fast the previous window of blocks was found.
 If miners are finding blocks too fast, difficulty rises; too slow, it falls.
+For the first 390 blocks after genesis the chain uses a faster 36-block window with a wider adjustment clamp, so a brand-new network settles to its real hashrate within hours no matter how many miners show up on day one.

-Difficulty can change by at most 1.5× or 0.5× per retarget, so a hashrate spike or drop can never push the chain off balance suddenly.
+Each standard retarget clamps the window's measured block time to between 0.5× and 1.5× of target before adjusting, so difficulty can at most roughly double (or fall to about two-thirds) in one step — a hashrate spike or drop can never push the chain off balance suddenly.
 If the network briefly stalls, mining waits for the next 144-block retarget boundary — LWMA reads the previous window's timestamps and re-targets to the current hashrate without any special-case eased-bits rule.

-The retarget algorithm is LWMA-1 (Linear Weighted Moving Average).
+The retarget algorithm is LWMA (Linear Weighted Moving Average) over a 144-block window.
 Full math, clamp rationale, and consensus-enforcement details are in the whitepaper.